Malticoder/terraform-practice-codes/README.md

 terraform workspace list
 terraform workspace select dev
 # state locking is a mechanism that prevents multiple operations from making concurrent changes to your infrastructure state file , which could lead to corruption or inconsistent state.
+# Commands of terraform
+list - list resources within terraform statefile. mv - move items with terraform state. pull - manually download and output the state from remote state. push - manually upload a local state file to remote state file. rm - remove items from terraform state. show - show attributes of single resource in the state.